 -

-RE: Unifi switch - tagged traffic issues
+RE: Unifi switch - tagged traffic issuesposted in IT Discussion

 So if you have Windows DHCP handing out IP's for BYOD devices, you need to have CAL's for them?
 Did not know that, but looking at it makes sense as the BYOD device is using a resource form the server.
 Got to re-think some of our deployments